alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 > [!NOTE]
-> These steps validated only for BlueField-2.
+> These steps validated for BlueField-2 and BlueField-3 with SLES SP6 container image.
-> For BlueField-3 this installation method should become available with SLES SP6 container image.
+>